actionhero/actionhero-node-client/readme.md

 * `actionhero_client.paramView(key,next)`
 * `actionhero_client.paramsView(next)`
 * `actionhero_client.roomView(next)`
+* `actionhero_client.details(next)`
 * `actionhero_client.roomChange(room,next)`
 * `actionhero_client.say(msg,next)`
 * `actionhero_client.action(action,next)`
   * this basic action method will not set or unset any params
+  * next will be passed (err, data, duration)
 * `actionhero_client.actionWithParams(action,params,next)`
-  * this action will clear any previously set params to the connection
+  * this action will ignore any previously set params to the connection
   * params is a hash of this form `{key: "myKey", value: "myValue"}`
+  * next will be passed (err, data, duration)

-Each callback will receive the full data hash returned from the server
+Each callback will receive the full data hash returned from the server and a timestamp: `(err, data, duration)`

 ## Data